Keemun: Varieties

 Among the many varieties of Keemun perhaps the most well-known is Keemun Mao Feng (祁門毛峰).
 Harvested earlier than others, and containing leafsets of two leaves and a bud, it is lighter and sweeter than other Keemun teas.
 Another high grade variety, containing mostly leaves and stronger than others, is the Keemun Hao Ya (祁門毫芽).
 For Western markets, it is separated by quality into Hao Ya A and Hao Ya B categories, the former being somewhat better than the latter.
 Either has a markedly intense taste.
-Other varieties include those specifically tailored for the Gongfu tea ceremony (Keemun Gongfu, or Congou – 祁門功夫) and Keemun Xin Ya (祁門新芽), an early bud variety, said to have less bitterness.
+Other varieties include those specifically tailored for the Gongfu tea preparation method (Keemun Gongfu, or Congou – 祁門功夫) and Keemun Xin Ya (祁門新芽), an early bud variety, said to have less bitterness.
 One of the black teas produced in neighboring Hubei province is sometimes referred to as a Hubei Keemun (湖北祁門) by several tea companies, but is not a Keemun in the true sense of the term.